 DALE: Put 35.

-CAROL: Oh, for God’s sake, anybody can look at this gentleman and see he is an unemployed plumber, divorced with three kids, a pit-bull, who lives in a used RV on his mother’s rural farm outside of Tempe, Arizona.
+CAROL: Oh, for God’s sake, anybody can look at this gentleman and see he is an unemployed plumber, divorced with three kids and a pit-bull.

 HOST: I can work with that.
 Just give me some names.

 CAROL: His ex is Lana.
 His three bratty boys are Cedric, Derek and for fun let’s call the last one Socrates.

 CAROL: Let’s pick something out of a nursery rhyme like MoMo, Tum Tum or Lord Stuffing Ham.